DmIvanov/DmIvanov.github.io/_posts/2025-05-12-complexity-5-interfaces.md

 - **Interfaces shape how we use a system**
   They guide interactions and encode design intent.
 Clear, consistent interfaces make code easier to use and extend.
 Confusing ones lead to workarounds, forks, and rewrites.

-- **Interfaces define the scope of reasoning**
-  A well-encapsulated interface lets you work with a system without understanding its internals.
-If you constantly need to peek inside to know how to use it, the interface isn’t doing its job.

-- **Interfaces determine coupling**
-  When an interface leaks implementation details, it increases coupling.
-Tightly coupled systems are harder to change and more fragile over time.

 ## What Makes an Interface Good or Bad?